Zelenskyy culminates Washington visit with a White House pledge of $128m

 They added it would be “an absurd abdication of congressional responsibility” to grant President Biden’s request for more aid without answers first.

-Al Jazeera correspondent Kimberly Halkett said the contrast to Zelenskyy’s first wartime appearance in Washington, DC, last December was stark.
+Al Jazeera correspondent Kimberly Halkett said the contrast in reception to Zelenskyy’s first wartime appearance in Washington, DC, last December was stark.

 “There is a lot more pushback on Capitol Hill than Volodymyr Zelenskyy is used to,” she said from outside the White House.